Optimal measures for p-frame energies on spheres: Optimality of tight designs for kernels absolutely monotonic to degree M

-Compare the above definition with that of absolutely monotonic functions, where all derivatives of a function are non-negative.
-Usefulness of this pattern of signs of the derivatives lies in that the Hermite interpolant of an absolutely monotonic function $ f $ of degree $ M $ with $ (M+1) $st derivative negative, will stay below $ f$, as shown in the following observation \cite{yudinMin1992}.
+The usefulness of this new class of functions lies in that the Hermite interpolant of an absolutely monotonic function $ f $ of degree $ M $ with $ (M+1) $st derivative negative, will stay below $ f$, as shown in the following observation \cite{yudinMin1992}.

 \begin{lemma} Let $ f:[-1,1] \to \mathbb R $ be absolutely monotonic of degree $ M $, and $ f^{(M+1)}(t) \leq 0 $ for all $ t \in (-1, 1) $.
 If the roots of a polynomial $ g $ of degree $ M+1 $ are contained in $ [-1, 1] $, and in addition $ g(t) \leq 0 $ for $ t \in [-1, 1] $, then,